Custom List Tables: Turn a Database Table into a WordPress List Table

 Registering a Data Source

 To make this a bit more concrete, let’s walk through a few use cases.
-Each one highlights a different aspect of this process.
+Each one highlights a different aspect of this feature.
 It’s not exhaustive for all the possibilities, but it will give you a good sense of what you can do.

 Let’s just take a table every WordPress install probably has: The wp_posts table.
 A Data Source can target any table in your database, including the WordPress core tables.